Skip to Content

 The trail is relatively flat, with a few bumps up and down, from the starting point (#1) to Bear Point (#2).

-A bit of a ways beyond Bear Point, the trail gets much more rugged, rooty and more up-and-down, with some hill climbing (in fact, a sign at Bear Point warns that the trail beyond is rugged).
+Slightly beyond Bear Point, the trail gets much more rugged.
+It’s rooty and more up-and-down, with some hill climbing (in fact, a sign at Bear Point warns that the trail beyond is rugged).

 However, the last section from King’s Cove to Yeo Point (just over half a mile) is easy again.